watsonwork/watsonwork-developer-docs/guides/V1_Add_Reaction.md

 ## Concepts

 The _addReaction_ mutation allows the user to add a reaction to a message.
 The mutation accepts a Message ID (targetId) and a reaction as arguments, and makes the request on behalf of the calling user, adding the specified reaction to the message.
+The result will reflect the current **count** of users that reacted with the same **reaction** (emoji), and **viewerHasReacted** as to whether the calling user has reacted (true).

 ## Schema